chenhaoran176879/chenhaoran176879.github.io/_pages/about.md

 My research interests include multimodal deep learning, with a particular focus on vision-language alignment, large language models, benchmarks, and dataset development.
 I have completed three comprehensive research projects, each culminating in a paper<img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations">.
 I also have sufficient experence dealing with MLLM's coding environment and finetuning.

 (2025.01) NOW I am seeking a PhD position in Fall, 2025.
-I do have special interest for Japan's universities, thus I am also looking for a later PhD position in Japan.
+I am also looking for a Research Assistant position in this year.

 # 🔥 News
 - *2024.12*: &nbsp; ICME2025 🎉🎉 A paper about *Video Large Models* is Submitted.